rafael-santiago/macgonuts/README.md

 including some kind of damage, data loss etc. Sniffing network, eavesdropping people's communication without them knowing is wrong and a crime.
 Do not be a jerk, respect people rights.
-This tool was written with the intention of being a support tool to test and promote security on networks through pentesting stuff, ethical hacking and also a practice tool for computer networking courses.
+This tool was written with the intention of being a support tool to test and promote security on networks through pentesting stuff, ethical hacking and also a practice tool for computer networking courses besides a tool for pentest or red teams.
 You should use this tool only into well controlled environments.
 If you will run ``Macgonuts`` on public networks, be sure of warning network users of your actions before.
 Also be sure of loading your ``ethics.ko`` module before any network hacking action.
 Finally, this software is provided with no warranty.

 Again, ``Macgonuts`` is an ``ARP/NDP`` swiss army knife with batteries included but ethics you need to bring it from home.
 :wink: